Janai Nelson

-Janai Nelson is an American lawyer, who currently serves as the President and Director-Counsel of the NAACP Legal Defense Fund (LDF).
+Janai Nelson (born 1971) is an American lawyer, who currently serves as the President and Director-Counsel of the NAACP Legal Defense Fund (LDF).
+She has argued cases concerning voting rights, capital murder, and discrimination in academia.
+She also served as a professor of Law.

 Career

-Education
+Education and early career

-Nelson earned her B.A. from New York University and her J.D. from UCLA School of Law.
+Nelson earned her B.A. from New York University and her J.D. from UCLA School of Law in 1996.
+After law school, she served as a law clerk for Judge David H. Coar of the U.S. District Court for the Northern District of Illinois and then for Judge Theodore McMillian of the U.S. Court of Appeals for the Eighth Circuit.

 LDF Lawyer (First Tenure)

 Nelson began her civil rights career at LDF, first as an extern in 1995 while a student at UCLA School of Law, then as a recipient of the prestigious Fried Frank-LDF Fellowship in 1998 until she was hired as an Assistant Counsel by LDF's first Female President and Director-Counsel Elaine Jones.
 Nelson went on to lead LDF's Political Participation Group, including the entire voting rights and redistricting docket, felony disenfranchisement, and voter suppression matters.

 During her initial tenure at LDF, her notable cases included Hayden v.
-Pataki, a challenge to New York’s felon disenfranchisement scheme in which she argued before the Second Circuit en banc and served as lead counsel.
+Pataki, a challenge to New York's felon disenfranchisement scheme in which she argued before the Second Circuit en banc and served as lead counsel.
 She was also on the team that represented African- and Haitian-American voters in NAACP v.
 Hood in a voter suppression challenge following the Bush v.
 Gore presidential election.
 She also served as counsel in a capital case before the Supreme Court of the United States, Banks v.
 Dretke.

 Nelson left LDF after being named a Fulbright Scholar to conduct research in Ghana, West Africa.